wwymak/udacity-selfdrivingcar-nd/CarND-Advanced-Lane-Lines/README.md

 -  To actually run the final lane line detection pipeline on videos without having to go through the notebook, you can use laneline_pipeline.py file like so: `python laneline_pipeline.py --input  project_video.mp4  --output project_video_out.mp4`.
 The code in the file is also annotated to point out where the processing steps are
 - helpers.py contains a few useful functions (could probably have put the relevant one into laneline_pipeline.py, but it works where it is now :wink:)
+- there are a few project video output mp4 files.
+Some of them are from previous experiments, so please look at the main one mentioned above (project_video_output_v4.mp4)
 ---

 ### Further investigations